influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 to the new fields being set.
 If not called then only new fields are preserved.

-Optionally intermediate values can be discarded by passing a list of field names.
+Optionally, intermediate values can be discarded by passing a list of field names to be kept.
-Only fields in the list will be kept.
+Only fields in the list will be retained, the rest will be discarded.
-If no list is given then all fields, new and old, are kept.
+If no list is given then all fields are retained.

 Example: